Glossary of business terminology - romain-vignes-53940-unsplash-banner

 Glossary of business terminology

-If you’re new to business, you may hear a lot of words and phrases that are unfamiliar to you.
-Our glossary will explain some of the meanings of the most commonly used business phrases – so talking to your accountant should be a bit easier in the future.
+The world of business has a language of its own, and if you’re new to it, you may hear a lot of words and phrases that sound confusing.
+Over time you’ll find you’ll become completely comfortable with this business vocabulary, but in the meantime, maybe we can help..
+Our glossary of business terminology will explain some of the meanings of the most commonly used business phrases and business definitions – so talking to your accountant should be a bit easier in the future.

-The time for which profits are being calculated, normally months, quarters or years.
+The time over which financial statements and accounts are prepared, usually measured over months, quarters or years.

-Businesses are obligated to produce an annual set of accounts.
-If they are listed on the stock exchange, they must also show half-year profits (information regarding profits six months into the financial year).
+Every business is obligated by law to produce an annual set of accounts.
+In the case of those listed on the stock exchange (PLCs), they must also publish half-year results.

 The purchase of one company or resources by another.

-An actuary is a person employed by pension providers and insurance companies.
-Their role is to calculate accident rates, life expectancy and the relevant payouts.
+A person employed by pension providers and insurance companies to calculate accident rates, life expectancy and relevant payouts.

 A retailer or service provider advertising its goods or services via a third party in return for a commission on any sales.

-The process by which a person or business takes advantage of the difference in price of a share or a currency.
+The process by which a person or business takes advantage of price differences in securities, currencies or commodities to make money.

-Property that has value owned by a company.
+Property owned by a business that has value or a future benefit.

 An official inspection of a company’s, or individual’s, accounts.